 What is ISFiT?

 The International Student Festival in Trondheim (ISFiT), is the world’s largest international student festival.
 It has been organized every second year since 1990, gathering students from all over the world for ten days of dialogue, cultural events, workshops and more.
-The next festival takes place in February 2021, and will invite students from different backgrounds to discuss the theme “Creating Knowledge”.
+The next festival takes place in February 2023, and will invite students from different backgrounds to discuss the theme “Polarization”.
 Will you join us?

-With more than 450 volunteers, the organisation hope to make this a festival that will inspire and encourage the participants to join each other in conversation about the theme, to listen and accept all the different opinions.
-The organization aspire to help these participants come up with possible solutions to the problems they face in their countries and at their universities, and believe the best way to do so is through dialogue and intercontinental networking.
+With what will be more than 450 volunteers, this organization hopes to make this a festival that will inspire and encourage the participants to join each other in conversation about the theme, to listen, and accept all the different opinions.
+This organization aspires to help the participants come up with possible solutions to the problems they face in their countries and at their universities, and believes the best way to do so is through dialogue and intercontinental networking.